A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials

 Multiple data borrowing methods have been proposed with different positions on the bias-variance tradeoff spectrum.
 At one end of the spectrum, non-HCT methods such as prognostic covariate adjustment train models on previous data to create prognostic scores for trial participants \cite{schuler_increasing_2022, liao_prognostic_2025}.
 These do not directly incorporate external data as additional control data but instead use the predictions as an additional covariate to adjust on.
 Thus, bias is not introduced with the use of the external data.
 However, since information is borrowed conservatively, the variance reductions are relatively small compared to other methods.

+At the other end of the spectrum, the most drastic borrowing method is the single arm trial where trial participants receive only the treatment, and the control arm consists solely of external data.
+Note that this is not a form of an HCT as the control arm is not hybrid.
+Single-arm trials are only acceptable in rare cases since they rely fully upon external data to make comparisons of treatment against control, making them the most susceptible to bias from the use of external data \cite{noauthor_framework_2018, agrawal_use_2023}.

+HCT methodologies lie in the middle of the spectrum with their positions determined by how they incorporate the external data.
 Some HCT methods incorporate external data more directly by `pooling' external and trial control data together.
 By treating external data as trial data, researchers artificially increase the RCT sample size.
 Typically, variance decreases and power increases with an increase in sample size.
 However, the risk of bias is also substantially increased if and when the external population does not truly reflect the trial population.
 These methods are often referred to as ``static'' borrowing: gains in efficiency are highest, but robustness against bias is lowest.